- Other markets

 Our Wall Street price

 You can see that our bid price hits your chosen stop level of 11,020 at 16:27:33 (underlined).
 This is when your stop order is triggered, but it’s executed at the next available price of 11,019 at 16:27:34 (green).
 You have paid 1 point in slippage, but are protected from the rest of the price drop.

-Guaranteed stops come at a small premium, which is charged only if the stop is triggered, but are not affected by slippage.
+Guaranteed stops come at a premium, generally expressed as a slightly wider spread on your trade, but are not affected by slippage.
 To place one:

 When setting an order, you need to decide how long you want the order to stay working for.
 You might want the order to last for a few hours, a day, or indefinitely.